cheef000/iso8583.info/README.txt

 Proprietary Notes
 =================
-Lighttpd under BSD license, used for web site and online services. jQuery under MIT license, used on web site user interface generation.
-LuaJIT under MIT license, used to run binary environment core.

 The site scripts, binaries and the information, if it is not a part of contracts
 - collected, developed and owned by Alexander Shevelev.
 Redistribution and use in source and binary forms, with or without modification,